Karasids: Origins

 The epitaphs of members of a certain Karasi family in Tokat dated 1415, Kutlu Melek and his son Mustafa Chelebi, tie their ancestry to the Danishmendids, a dynasty that ruled over northeastern Anatolia during the 11–12th centuries.
 Modern historians such as İsmail Hakkı Uzunçarşılı relayed the connection between the Danishmendids and the Karasids in their works.
 Claude Cahen held that the homonymy between the central Anatolian family and the dynasty in northwestern Anatolia may not be sufficient evidence for a connection.
 Clifford Edmund Bosworth described the theory connecting the dynasty to the Danishmendids as "almost certainly legendary".
 Elizabeth Zachariadou explained that while "Malik Danishmend" is a mythical remote ancestor, the rest of the names mentioned in the epitaphs are echoed in contemporary sources, with Baghdi Bey or Yaghdi Bey being the father of Kalam Shah.
 Based on a mention of Pagdinis by medieval writer George Pachymeres, Zachariadou stated the reading of "Yaghdi" should be ignored in favor of "Baghdi".
 The eponymous founding ruler of the dynasty, Karasi Bey was the son of Kalam Shah.

 The names of Karasi and Kalam might have been connected to two towns near Germa, Kalamos and Akarasos.
 Zachariadou highlighted Karasi is not a Turkish name and may have been taken from the name of the town he controlled, which was precedented in other Turkish emirates.
-Karasi was connected to the name "Kara Isa" by some authors, though it was rejected by Uzunçarşılı.
+Karasi was connected to the name "Kara Isa" (lit.
+'Isa the black') by some authors, though it was rejected by Uzunçarşılı.
 The name Kalam might have been Turkish as it was precedented in Byzantine sources as the name of a tatas (godfather), who was a Christianized Turk.